-Access to the acclaimed Network annual conference
+A free place at the acclaimed Network annual conference

 Access to the members’ resource area of the Network website

-Clinical skills updating training
+Clinical skills update training

-SJK Scientifics offer a package delivered in your training facility, of a tailored one day Audiometry update course at a cost of £1000 for up to 6 participants, £1400 for up to 9 delegates and £1800 for up to 12 delegates.
+SJK Scientifics offer a package delivered in your training facility, of a tailored one-day audiometry update course at a cost of £1,000 for up to 6 participants, £1400 for up to 9 delegates and £1800 for up to 12 delegates.
 This equates to a saving of at least 30% on the public open course delegate cost.